Bping v1.2 (March 7, 2008)

-Bping (pronounced "beeping") is a Windows ping replacement/alternative that beeps whenever it gets replies.
+Bping (pronounced "beeping") is a Windows ping alternative that beeps whenever it gets replies.
 I spend a lot of time diving under desks fiddling with network cables and got tired of looking up at the monitor to see how my pings were doing, and thus bping was born.

 Has a bunch of enhancements over the regular ping.exe:

 - can scan an entire network and tell you at a glance what IP addresses are available and which are taken.
+See the screenshot below to see what this looks like.
+My second favorite usage for Bping.

 Usage notes:

-| -h | Shows a help message and version information. |
+-h Shows a help message and version information.

-| -q | Quiet mode.
-In other words, suppress the beep. |
+-q Quiet mode.
+In other words, suppress the beep.

-| -i | Use the computer's internal speaker instead of the regular beep sound. |
+-i Use the computer's internal speaker instead of the regular beep sound.

-| -t | Lets you set the timeout.
+-t Lets you set the timeout.
 By default this is .8 seconds, but you can set it however you want.
-For example bping 192.168.1.1 -t=.02 will ping 192.168.1.1 with a timeout of .02 seconds. |
+For example bping 192.168.1.1 -t=.02 will ping 192.168.1.1 with a timeout of .02 seconds.

-| -s | Scan the network.
+-s Scan the network.
 For example, bping 192.168.
 1.1 -s will scan the network 192.168.1.X and show all replies it gets.
-Note that you could also type bping 192.168.1.x -s or bping 192.168.1 -s |
+Note that you could also type bping 192.168.1.x -s or bping 192.168.1 -s

-| -a | When scanning the network, adding -a will show which IP addresses are available in a network range.
-For example, bping 192.168.1.1 -s -a will scan the 192.168.1.X network and show available networks at the end. |
+-a When scanning the network, adding -a will show which IP addresses are available in a network range.
+For example, bping 192.168.1.1 -s -a will scan the 192.168.1.X network and show available IP addresses

-| -r | Attempt to resolve hostnames of IP address.
+-r Attempt to resolve hostnames of IP address.
 Works in both regular ping mode and scan mode.
-Handy dandy. |
+Handy dandy.
+I usually use this mode, so my scans look like: bping 192.168.2.x -s -r

-| -m | Will output a minimal amount of data.
+-m Will output a minimal amount of data.
 Currently only affects network scanning.
-Useful if you're piping the output to a text file. |
+Useful if you're piping the output to a text file.

 Usage examples: